 - Ask your mechanic if they can supply copper-free brake pads for your car.

 - Watch the ducks instead of feeding them.
+Bread is not good for them and causes excessive poo.

 - Don’t apply garden fertilisers, or sprays (especially moss killers) just before a heavy rain event - otherwise the nutrients might run straight off the garden into storm water.